-In the RCP client, many interactions can be achieved via the Action and Navigation menus.
+In the UI client, many interactions can be achieved via the Action and Navigation menus.
 Those actions are implemented by most JEB analysis modules that perform code disassembly.

 Note: The examples in this section are based on the analysis of Raasta.apk using the Android DEX parser.
 Keep in mind that features and behaviors of Actions depend on the module implementing and performing them.

 An important requirement for analysts is the ability to rename code items such as types, methods and routines, fields and data items, packages, etc. consistently across a code base.